Cayetana Fitz-James Stuart, 18th Duchess of Alba: Socialite

 As a socialite, the Duchess met famous VIPs from Spain and abroad.
 Jackie Kennedy visited her Seville palace, as did Wallis Simpson, Princess Grace and Rainier III, Prince of Monaco, Queen Anne-Marie of Greece and King Constantine II of Greece.
 In 1959, the Duchess, together with designer Yves Saint Laurent, hosted a Dior show for charitable purposes in her Liria Palace, Madrid, a palace which movie stars Charlton Heston, Sophia Loren, Audrey Hepburn and Raf Vallone visited.
 In her youth the Duchess posed for Richard Avedon and Cecil Beaton and she appeared on the cover of Time and Harper's Bazaar.

 She was inducted into Vanity Fairs International Best Dressed List Hall of Fame in 2011.

 Marriages

 On 12 October 1947, the Duchess married Don Luis Martínez de Irujo y Artázcoz (1919–1972), younger son of the Duke of Sotomayor and his wife Ana María de Artázcoz y Labayen (1892–1930), court lady of Queen Victoria Eugenia of Spain.
 The wedding in Spain, two years after the end of World War II, resisted the decline in frequency of very extravagant European weddings among high nobility and attracted the attention of the international media.
 The New York Times called it "the most expensive wedding of the world."
 It was reported that 20 million pesetas (equivalent to $10,000,000 rounded in 2015) was spent.

-The couple had five sons and one daughter:
+The couple had five sons, one daughter and nine grandchildren.